First Internet Bank Interest Checking account review

 How do I deposit or withdraw my money?

 There are numerous ways to access your hard-earned cash in your First Internet Bank Interest Checking account.

 - ACH transfer

-- Mailed checks using its free, pre-deposit envelopes
+- Mailed checks using its printable deposit slips and pre-paid envelopes

 - Remotely deposit checks using iScan or its mobile app